-Report on the Financial Statements
+Report on the consolidated financial statements

-We have audited the accompanying consolidated financial statements of Arab Banking Corporation (B.S.C.) [the Bank] and its subsidiaries [together 'the Group'] which comprise the consolidated statement of financial position as at 31 December 2010 and the consolidated statements of income, comprehensive income, cash flows and changes in equity for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Arab Banking Corporation (B.S.C.) [the Bank] and its subsidiaries [together 'the Group'] which comprise the consolidated statement of financial position as at 31 December 2011 and the consolidated statements of income, comprehensive income, cash flows and changes in equity for the year then ended, and a summary of significant accounting policies and other explanatory information.

-Board of Directors' Responsibility for the Financial Statements
+Board of Directors' responsibility for the consolidated financial statements

-The Board of Directors is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as the Board of Directors determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+The Board of Directors of the Bank is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as the Board of Directors determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-Auditors' Responsibility
+Auditors' responsibility